monsurc1/Hybrid-DL-model-for-SR/README.md

 A conference paper was written according to the requirement of the thesis submission.
 It has not been published anywhere.

-This thesis is basically an experiment to demonstrate the knowledge gathered from the MSc course and to push the knowledge boundary to an extent utilizing 2 different models to achieve a goal.
+This thesis is basically an experiment to demonstrate the knowledge gathered from the MSc course and to push the knowledge boundary to an extent utilizing 2 different models to achieve a SR problem.

 _Abstract_: